was WAY harder than it ever should have been, ridiculously so. And I

 He also carries Jack's leanings towards being a weaponized

 chicken.
-Here's Jack, with a look at Jack's spurs...those KNIVES he
+Here's his daddy Jack, with a look at Jack's spurs...those KNIVES he

 carried on his legs: